JKnipperts/Make_a_line/README.md

 ## Disclaimer:
 This Project does not claim any rights to the original Color Lines game by Olga Demina, Igor Ivkin and Gennady Denisov.
 To the best of my knowledge, this title has been discontinued by its publishers.
-If you know otherwise, please contact me and I will remove ist accordingly.
+If you know otherwise, please contact me and I will remove this files accordingly.
 See the LICENSE for mor information.